 When planning to write your Case Study, do bear in mind that it shouldn't be the work of just one person.
-It should be the outcome of a process of looking back at the Statement of Commitment, your Self Assessment, the Arts Council's Quality Principles and the work that has been done across the school, to evidence and evaluate the impact it has made.
-This is a valuable process for the school and should involve both teaching colleagues and senior leadership - and ideally governors too.
-This progress should give the school a chance to reflect and to celebrate the work that has been done, the process that has been made, and the positive impact Artsmark has had on the school.
+It should result from the process of looking back at the Statement of Commitment, your Self Assessment, the Arts Council's Quality Principles and the work that has been done across the school, to evidence and evaluate what has happened and the impact your actions have had.
+This is a valuable process for the school and should involve senior leaders, teaching colleagues, governors and other members of the school community including young people where possible.
+Take time to reflect and celebrate the work that has been done and the positive impact Artsmark has had on your setting.
+If you are still waiting to see the effects of your actions, consider delaying submission until you can measure and demonstrate these.